Raziyehbazargan/Trello-helper/README.md

 ### Trello-report
-Trello-report is a app that  helps Trello users to provide reports, filter cards, etc.
+Trello-report is a app that  helps Trello users to provide reports, filter cards, etc. (in progress)

 ### Description: this is an reporting app